 Moran Foods (dba Save-A-Lot, Ltd.) is growing a lot because its customers don't have to pay a lot.
-The extreme-value grocery chain operates more than 1,280 stores in about 40 states under the Save-A-Lot banner.
+The extreme-value grocery chain operates some 1,3300 stores in about 40 states under the Save-A-Lot banner.
 About three-quarters of the stores are licensed; the rest are company-owned and -operated.
 Save-A-Lot stores offer a limited assortment of items (about 1,250 of the most frequently purchased grocery products) at prices up to 40% lower than conventional grocery stores.
 The company has sold its Deal$ - Nothing Over A Dollar chain of stores, acquired in 2002, to Dollar Tree.
-Founded in 1977 by William Moran, today Save-A-Lot is owned by the grocery retailer and wholesaler SUPERVALU.
+Founded in 1977 by William Moran, today Save-A-Lot is owned by grocery retailer and wholesaler SUPERVALU.

 Key markets for Save-A-Lot include the Midwest, the Eastern Seaboard from Maine to Florida, and Texas.

 Fast-growing Save-A-Lot has ambitious growth plans.
 Indeed, the discount grocer aims to increase its store count to 5,000.
 Much of that growth will be in urban areas, including Washington, D.C., that are underserved by food retailers in general.
 Eventually about half of Save-A-Lot stores will be located in metropolitan neighborhoods.
+In 2014 the chain added stores in Missouri, Connecticut, South Carolina, Maryland, and Ohio.

 Indeed, Save-A-Lot targets households with incomes of $35,000 or less.
 As a result, the no-frills grocer will locate stores (typically about 15,000 square feet in size) in poor urban areas that are often bypassed by larger discount chains, such as Wal-Mart.
 Currently, about one quarter of Save-A-Lot stores are located in urban areas.
 City stores may eventually account for half of the company's locations.